 Hummingbirds are very entertaining to watch.
 I don’t think there is a bird that would thank you more for your help in feeding them than the Hummingbird.

 A typical hummingbird will burn 3 to 7 calories a day and can consume nearly ½ of its weight daily in sugar alone.
 The thing about hummingbirds is they never stop moving so having food readily available really helps.

 Hummingbird food and feeders should be put out in March and then taken down on Labor Day weekend.
 If you continue to feed these birds after Labor Day they will not migrate and it can endanger them due to cooler temperatures that they can’t handle.

-Here is the recipe for making a safe hummingbird sugar water.
+Here is the recipe for making a safe hummingbird feed or sugar water.
 The best part if this feed does not attract squirrels that can be of nuisance.

 First mix four parts water with one part of sugar and bring it to a boil on the stove.
 This will help to kill of any bacteria or mold that might be present.
 Next, you going to want to let the water cool before you fill the feeder.
 If you have a plastic feeder that is very important.

 Storing Hummingbird Feed

 If you discover that you have made more sugar water than will fit in your feeder don’t despair, just store it in your refrigerator.
 Some people suggest that you can add red dye to the sugar water but this is NOT recommended.

 If this process is just too time consuming for hummingbird food just visit your local department store or pet store.
 There are great packets available that you simply dump into a calculated measurement of water and you don’t have to boil them at all.

 The best part of these mixtures is they are super cheap.
 So these really are one of my favorite go to hummingbird food choices.